jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-### (re) move data to other groups
+### (Re) Move data to other groups

-When improving your structure it might be necessary to remove pieces of data from groups, either moving to to a temporary »misc« group or to another, more suitable group.
+When improving your structure it might be necessary to remove pieces of data from groups, either moving to a temporary »misc« group or to another, more suitable group.

 While we want to make use of the data we have, it is most